czsmith/GDO/README.md

 Some notes on the project design:

 ### Power
-The project bord can be powered either from the GDO or via USB cable.
+The project board can be powered either from the GDO or via USB cable.

 When powering from the GDO, a buck converter drops the voltage from 24V to 5V for the ESP.